itsmeshafat/frontend-file-explorer/README.md

 ## License

 GPL v2 or later.
-See the plugin header in `file-explorer.php` for details.
+See the plugin header in `frontend-file-explorer.php` for details.